REST API with Express.js

 npm

 npm is a package manager for the JavaScript programming language.
 It is the default package manager for the JavaScript runtime environment Node.js.
-If you have installed node.js, you already have npm also.
+When you install Node.js you will get also npm.

 You can manage locally installed npm packages with the package.json file.